GGonnerman/CS4550_Compiler/doc/prerelease_README.md

 #### Running kleins/kleinf/kleinv on a klein source code file

-- kleins will print all tokens within a source klein program
-- kleinf will validate a source klein program
-- kleinv will print the symbol table of a source klein program
 - The following instructions are applicable to any of the kleins/kleinf/kleinv programs.
 For simplicity, I will refer to that as the `kleins` file for this instruction set which can simply be substitued for your chosen bash file.
 - Ensure that the `kleins` file in the project root is executable
   - If not, running `chmod +x kleins` should make it
 - From the root, you can now run `./kleins path/to/source.kln`

-#### Running kleinp on a klein source code file to print text or dot of the ast
+#### Running kleinp on a klein source code file to print text or dot

 - Ensure that the `kleinp` file in the project root is executable
   - If not, running `chmod +x kleinp` should make it